swholmstead/DistanceSensor/docs/assembly.md

 <h3>Controller Case</h3>

 Insert Save Button into back of 3D printed case.
 Insert circuit board into case.
 Secure with 2 M1.7 x 5mm screws.
+Use care not to bend ultrasonic sensor when inserting screws.
+Test Save Button.
+You should feel a tactile click when pushing.

 <img src="https://github.com/swholmstead/DistanceSensor/blob/main/pictures/IMG_3805.JPEG" alt="Case" width=400>